brandoncorrea/brandoncorrea.dev/_posts/2023-01-25-a-value-driven-approach-to-stories.markdown

 code–even if only locally.
 I started treating every commit as if it were a push to master. _Will this break things?_

-There are a couple natural benefits with this approach:
+There are several natural benefits with this approach:
 1. I don't wind up accidentally pushing bugs to master
 2. I can `git push` to master at any point in time
 3. I can safely `git checkout` any commit and still be passing